Syriac Language Preservation

 Currently, attempts to learn the Syriac language and its history are very limited and some are listed below:

-Academic: Many universities offer Syriac language undergraduate and graduate courses in some Arab universities like Iraq, Syria, Lebanon, and Egypt and many European and American universities offer the same courses.
+Academic: Few universities offer Syriac language undergraduate and graduate courses in some Arab universities like Iraq, Syria, Lebanon, and Egypt.
+Many European and American universities offer the same courses.

-Schools: Grades K-12 in some countries offers Syriac language learning opportunities when there are majority Syriac speaking students.
+Schools: Grades K-12 in some countries offer Syriac language learning opportunities when there are majority Syriac speaking students.

 Locally: Limited Syriac language teaching through Church’s Sunday school programs in some countries.

-Others: Beth Mardutho; The Syriac Institute offers limited virtual or in person classes.
+Others: Beth Mardutho; The Syriac Institute offers limited virtual or in person classes for a fee.

 Challenges: